danielsollondon/azvmimagebuilder/testingArea/suse/0_Creating_a_Custom_SLES_Managed_Image/readme.md

-# Create a Custom Image from an Azure Platform Vanilla OS Image
+# Create a Custom Image from a SuSE SLES Azure Platform Vanilla OS Image

 This article is to show you how you can create a basic customized image using the Azure VM Image Builder, and distribute to a region.